nitaybz/homebridge-roomme/README.md

     }
 ]
 ```
-\* In order to get better understaning on the advanced features and the plugin in general, read more on [how the plugin works & it's limitations](#how-the-plugin-works--limitations) and ["Advanced Server Configurations"](#advanced-server-configurations)
+\* In order to get better understanding on the advanced features and the plugin in general, read more on [how the plugin works & it's limitations](#how-the-plugin-works--limitations) and ["Advanced Server Configurations"](#advanced-server-configurations)

 ### Configurations Table